Job Search Communication Tips for Success in Canada

 If you would like to shake hands and the body language from the Recruiter is unclear, ask ‘My I shake your hand?’

 It’s important to understand the expectations for dress in Canada and the specific company you are meeting with.
+In Canada, the dress code can vary greatly from company to company.
+This can make things complicated.

 Some organizations may value suit and tie or business formal approach.
 Other companies may be more casual in their dress code.